mycelial/docs/docs/getting-started/FAQ.md

 <details>
   <summary>What do I need to get started using Mycelial?</summary>

-  You can use Mycelial today and you don't even need to create an account.
+  You can use Mycelial today, it's available at [`https://app.mycelial.com`](https://app.mycelial.com).
   Follow this [tutorial](./tutorial.md) to start using Mycelial right now.

 </details>